willtmc/project-tracker/README.md

 2. **Archive (a)** - Archive the project and move text file to archive folder
 3. **Someday (s)** - Move to Someday folder and move text file to Someday folder
 4. **Waiting (w)** - Ask user for nature of input they're waiting on, append to file, move file to waiting folder

+## Using Duplicate Detection

+The Project Tracker includes an AI-powered duplicate detection system that helps identify and manage potential duplicate projects:

+1. **Finding Duplicates**: Click the "Find Duplicates" button in the header to scan your active projects for potential duplicates.

+2. **Reviewing Duplicates**: When potential duplicates are found, you'll be presented with a review interface showing the duplicate projects side by side.

+3. **Managing Duplicates**: For each group of potential duplicates, you can:
+   - **Merge Projects**: Combine the duplicate projects into a single project, preserving all unique information.
+   - **Skip**: Indicate that the projects are not duplicates and move to the next group.
+   - **Cancel**: Exit the duplicate review process.

+4. **Merged Projects**: After merging, the system will create a consolidated project that contains all the information from the original projects, and the duplicate projects will be archived.

 ## License